SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-In a function call expression, if the argument and parameter have a different type, an argument is implicitly converted to a corresponding pointer type, if that type is the same as the argument's type:
+In a function call expression, if the argument and parameter have a different type, the compiler tries to make their types match by applying one of the implicit conversions in the following list:

 * ``inout SomeType`` can become ``UnsafePointer<SomeType>`` or ``UnsafeMutablePointer<SomeType>``